tianrui-qi/CS2340C_Team24/README.md

 ## Add Accommodation

-In the Accommodation page, user can add a new accommodation by clicking the `Add Accommodation` button and entering location, room number, room type, check in date, and check out date.
+In the Accommodation page, user can add a new accommodation by clicking the `Add Accommodation` button and entering required fields.
 After clicking the `Submit` button, the app will generate a key for this accommodation and store each field as a value in [AccoDatabase](app/src/main/java/com/example/sprint1/model/AccoDatabase.java).
 Then, the app will add this accommodation key generated to the user's accommodation list in [UserDatabase](app/src/main/java/com/example/sprint1/model/UserDatabase.java).
 After the interaction with the database finishes, the app will refresh the accommodation page and list all the accommodations stored under the user's accommodation list.